sashastrong/sashastrong.github.io/_pages/about.md

 My background
 ======
 I'm currently a PhD student in [East-West Psychology](https://www.ciis.edu/academics/graduate-programs/east-west-psychology/) at the California Institute of Integral Studies.
 I earned my MA in [Contemplative Psychotherapy](https://www.naropa.edu/academics/masters/clinical-mental-health-counseling/contemplative-psychotherapy-buddhist-psychology/index.php) at Naropa University in Boulder, CO, and my BA in French Studies with a minor in Graphic Design from the University of Wisconsin-Parkside.
-While at CIIS, I was a fellow of the Center for Writing and Scholarship, a teaching assistant in the Community Mental Health program and the East-West Psychology department, and adjunct faculty in the Integral and Transpersonal Psychology department.
+I spent some time in Belgium after high school, and I speak fluent French.

 My interests
 ======